dr-leo/pandaSDMX/doc/walkthrough.rst

 .. versionadded:: 0.2.1

+A file-like may be passed in a with-context.
+And OpenFile instances from `FSSPEC <https://filesystem-spec.readthedocs.io/en/latest/>`_ may be used, e.g., to access a cloud storage provider's file system.

+.. versionadded:: 1.2.0

-:func:`.read_sdmx` can be used to load SDMX messages stored in local files:
+Likewise, :func:`.read_sdmx` can be used to load SDMX messages stored in local files or remote files using FSSPEC:

 .. ipython:: python